Maxlem1337/VideoThumbnail/README.md

 --debug                                 Prints debug logs.
 -d, --destination PATH                  REQUIRED: Path of the video.
--r, --rows COUNT                        Number of rows (Default is 10) -c, --cols                              Number of columns (Default is 5)
+-r, --rows COUNT                        Number of rows (Default is 10) -c, --cols COUNT                        Number of columns (Default is 5)
 ```

 Example Usage: